ClementLaval/unanime/README.md

 You can also use presets from [Easing.net](https://easings.net/) as string.

 ### Spring() effect
-A spring effect is include, simply use 'string()' (string) in your easing option.
+A spring effect is include, simply use 'spring()' as string in your easing option.
 Read [this page](https://blog.maximeheckel.com/posts/the-physics-behind-spring-animations/) to learn more about spring effect and use the simulator.
 ```JS
 // Options